-- Trần or Tran – about 11% of the Vietnamese population, has this name.
-Like the Nguyễn last name, the Trần or Tran last name can easily confuse your ancestors as there are so many using this family name.
+- Trần or Tran – about 11% of the Vietnamese population has this name.
+Like the Nguyễn last name, the Trần or Tran last name can easily confuse your ancestors as many use this family name.

 - Lê – This third most common Vietnamese name is used by about 9.5% of the Vietnamese population.

-- Hoàng/Huỳnh – About 5.1% of the Vietnamese population have this last name.
+- Hoàng/Huỳnh – About 5.1% of Vietnamese people have this last name.